 DOI reorganization:

 Twelve unified regions have been officially adopted by DOI.
-They don’t align with FWS regions but in most cases they align with state boundaries.
+They don’t align with FWS regions but in most cases they align with State boundaries.
 These unified regions will each have a Director who will report to the Deputy Secretary regarding permits, cooperative conservation, recreation, human resources, acquisition, and I.T.

 The Secretary has a vision that’s being implemented.
 There could be some value but there are some unanswered questions.